WeAreDOPE/StarSense/index.markdown

 layout: index

 # The title of the page
-title:  'Factory Sence | Makers\' intelligence'
+title:  'Factory Sence | Makers intelligence'

 # meta description and og:image description
 description: 'Meta description for SEO purposes.
 IoT helps manufacturers minimize downtime by providing real-time visibility over the status of every machine in the factory.'